-The Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code) requires the Council to prepare group accounts where the Council has material interests in subsidiaries, associates and / or jointly controlled entities.
+The Code of Practice on Local Authority Accounting in the United Kingdom 2017/18 (the Code) requires the Council to prepare group accounts where the Council has material interests in subsidiaries, associates and / or iointly controlled entities.

-The Council has interests in Orkney and Shetland Valuation Joint Board (OSVJB), Zetland Transport Partnership (ZetTrans) and the Integration Joint Board (IJB).
+The Council has interests in Orkney and Shetland Valuation Joint Board (OSVJB),

+Zetland Transport Partnership (ZetTrans) and the Integration Joint Board.

 The interest in OSVJB is deemed to be not material and is therefore not consolidated in group accounts.
 The results of the remaining two bodies have a net nil impact on both the Comprehensive Income and Expenditure Statement and the Balance Sheet; therefore, no Group Accounts are presented for 2017/18 as there is no financial impact and no qualitative benefit to readers.
-More detail can be found in Note 38: Group Interests on page 73.